Contrastive Learning for API Aspect Analysis: Impact Analysis of CLAA (RQ2)

 \section{Impact Analysis of CLAA (RQ2)}

 We answer the following sub-RQs to assess the impact:\\ 1.
-Does CLAA offer improvement over the baselines in terms of generalization performance?\\ 2.
+Does CLAA offer improvement over the baselines in terms of generalization performance (performance over unseen data)?\\ 2.
 How useful is CLAA to support users during API selection?